Eat Dirt Book Review: We’re Too Clean, my Darling!

 Cooking from scratch isn’t the only answer.
 Fermenting at home isn’t the only answer.
 Eating food that still remembers the soil isn’t the only answer.
 But together, they are most of the answer.
 Eat Dirt: Why Leaky Gut May Be the Root Cause of Your Health Problems belongs on the shelf of anyone who suspects their gut is trying to tell them something.

 ⭐ *My rating: 4.0/5.
-Read it with curiosity, keep your scientific filter on, and let it send you back to your grandmother’s recipes.
+Read it with curiosity and keep the scientific filter on.

 Further Reading on Gut Health, Food, and the Modern Body